Jaymo/BrandNewMusicApp-IOS/README.md

 The main features are:

-1. User registration (through social media i.e Facebook, Twitter and Google)
+1. User registration  and login

-2. View featured artists
+2. View featured artists  set from the web module

 3. Follow/Un-follow artists and genres